 - When someone reports abuse of any kind, an immediate investigation must be done.
-This investigation should be performed by someone outside of the church; someone who does not have a vested interest in the church.

 - Churches should thoroughly investigate candidates for the pastorate.
 State and federal background checks should be done.
 References should be thoroughly checked.
 Phone calls should be made to the churches previously pastored.
-I would even go so far as to send people to the churches he previously pastored or is currently pastoring.
+I would even go so far as to send people to the churches a candidate previously pastored or is currently pastoring.

 - Churches must be diligent in their investigation of new church members and prospective candidates for the pastorate.
 The unasked question is often the very thing that ends up biting the church in the ass.
 Personally, I would record all interviews, along with ANY meetings the church has.
 Recordings put an end to the he-said-she-said fights that are far too common in Christian churches.

 - Every church program or class should have a minimum of two workers who are not related.
-No person should be permitted to teach a class, work with the teenagers, or handle the nursery alone.
+No person should be permitted to teach a class, work with the teenagers, or staff the nursery alone.
 If possible, every room should have a window in the door or hall wall.
 This allows people walking by to look in at any time.

 The church attracts bad people who do bad things.
 Unless churches are diligent in protecting themselves, they will continue to be easy targets for abuse.
 The old adage is true: better safe than sorry.
 A genuine Christian will not be offended if the church is diligent in its protection of its children and teenagers.